Arab Socialist Ba'ath Party – Iraq Region: Saddam's death and party split: 2006–present

 In July 2012, the Ba'ath Party published a videotaped speech of al-Douri, in which he condemned the existing government and American interference in Iraq.
 However, in a change of tone, al-Douri stated he wished to establish good relations with the United States when the American forces had been withdrawn and when the government had been toppled.
 As of 2013, it was reported that al-Douri was living in the city of Mosul, having left Syria because of the ongoing civil war.
 Many analysts were afraid that the Ba'ath Party had the potential power to initiate another civil war in Iraq because of al-Douri's popularity in localities with Sunni majorities.

 In 2016, the Iraqi parliament reiterated the 2003 ban on the Baath party.
 Al-Douri died in 2020.

+Ideology

+The Arab Socialist Ba'ath Party – Iraq Region was ideologically rooted in Ba'athism, a political doctrine combining Arab nationalism, Arab socialism, and pan-Arabism.
+A central component of Ba'athist ideology was secularism, particularly in its early and mid-period development, although this orientation was later modified.
+The party further incorporated elements of Arab irredentism, and maintained an explicitly republican political outlook.

+Following its consolidation of power, especially after the rise of Saddam Hussein in 1979, the Iraqi branch developed a distinct ideological variant commonly referred to as Saddamism.
+This interpretation emphasized centralized authority and has been widely characterized as authoritarian and increasingly militarized.
+By the 1980s, its socialism had evolved into a form of authoritarian populism.

+During the 1990s, particularly under the Faith Campaign, the party incorporated elements of Islamism.
+The party also maintained positions associated with anti-Zionism.
+Historically, it aligned with the Eastern Bloc.

+Political position

+In terms of political positioning, the Iraqi Ba'ath Party has been described as centre to right-wing within the Ba'ath movement while also being classified more broadly as left-wing due to its ideological foundations.

+Affiliations

+The Iraqi branch of the Ba'ath Party maintained a number of national and regional affiliations over the course of its development, particularly in connection with coalition politics in Iraq and the broader Ba'athist movement.